Setting Healthy Boundaries:

 Those whose boundaries are too rigid literally shut out

-their lives.
-They appear aloof and distant, and do not talk about
+everyone from their lives.
+They appear aloof and distant, and do not

-feelings or show emotions.
-They exhibit extreme self-sufficiency, and do
+talk about feelings or show emotions.
+They exhibit extreme

-not ask for help.
-They do not allow anyone to get physically or
+self-sufficiency, and do not ask for help.
+They do not allow anyone to

-emotionally close to them.
-It is as if they live in a house surrounded
+get physically or emotionally close to them.
+It is as if they live in a

 Those whose boundaries are too loose